 - Connect with professionals from different fields and areas of work

-- View job postings, seminars, events and job fairs
+- View job postings, seminars, events, and job fairs

-6. Use personal contacts and references to search jobs
+6. Use your personal contacts

-The very first job which I got was not through any job agency or online job board but through a friend.
-It was in a very small start-up who was looking for someone as an administrative assistant.
+The very first job I got was not through any job agency or online job board but through a friend.
+It was in a very small start-up that was looking for someone as an administrative assistant.
 They were a very small organization in the incubation phase.
-They preferred to hire someone from their personal contacts, rather than going through the hassles and expenses of advertising on job boards or newspapers.
+They preferred to hire someone from their personal contacts, rather than going through the hassles of advertising on job boards or newspapers.
 I got to know about this opening from a friend and eventually got hired, which changed my entire life.

-7. Make sure your resume reflects the real you
+8. Make sure your resume reflects the real you

 Don’t miss to highlight: